zoyashahamUni/CTD-TLP-Tool/README.md

 The smv model **must** provide the following:

+- **Monotonicity Assumption** - Each factor is imlemented by a **monotone-increasing** summary state variable (once it becomes TRUE it never goes back to FALSE), whose final value is semantically equivalent to the factor's LTL definition over the entire trace.
 - A step variable whose name is given by `step_var` in `factors.json`.
 Its values represent the actions executed throughout the test.

 - summary variables for all factors – which suit the factors' extracted variables that the `smv_var` resolves to.